susam/hello/README.md

 Terminating the program with `INT 20` allows us to run the program repeatedly within the debugger by repeated applications of the `G` debugger command.
-But when we terminate the program with `RET`, we cannot run the program repeatedly with `G`.
-The program runs and terminates successfully the first time we run it with `G` but the stack does not get reinitialized with zeros to prepare it for subsequent usage of `G`.
-Therefore on a subsequenct run of `G` the program does not terminate successfully.
+But when we terminate the program with `RET`, we cannot run the program repeatedly in this manner.
+The program runs and terminates successfully the first time we run it in the debugger but the stack does not get reinitialized with zeros to prepare it for another execution of the program within the debugger.
+Therefore when we try to run the program the second time using the `G` command, the program does not terminate successfully.
 It hangs instead.
 It is possible to work around this by reinitializing the stack with the debugger command `E FFFE 0 0` before running `G` again.